-- Cash Equities: Operates a global cash equities distribution platform which provides clients with access to research, sales, sales trading, corporate access and Equity Capital Markets, combined with a leading execution platform.
-The Cash division's activities, which include cash equities broking and equity capital markets services, in respect of the Cash division's activities in Hong Kong and clearing and settlement services in Australia, operate in the Banking Group. - Commodity Markets and Finance: Provides risk management, lending and financing, and physical execution and logistics services across the energy, metals and agricultural sectors globally.
-The division also offers commodity-based index products to institutional investors. - Credit Markets: Operates in the United States and provides asset backed financing solutions for credit originators and credit investors across commercial and residential mortgages, consumer loans, syndicated corporate loans and middle market corporate loans. - Equity Derivatives and Trading: Issues retail derivatives in key locations and provides derivatives products and equity finance solutions to its institutional client base, and conducts risk and market making activities.
-Generally, the Derivatives and Trading division's activities, which include sales of retail derivatives, trading, equity finance and capital management are in the Banking Group. - Fixed Income and Currencies: Provides currencies and fixed income trading and hedging services to a range of corporate and institutional clients globally. - Futures: Provides a full range of execution, clearing and financing solutions to corporate and institutional clients, providing continuous 24-hour coverage of all major markets globally. - Specialised and Asset Finance: Delivers a diverse range of tailored finance solutions globally across a variety of industries and asset classes - Central: Fosters and develops various non-division specific, early stage or cross-divisional initiatives, as well as housing various CGM-wide services including cross-product sales and structured global markets.
+- Commodity Markets and Finance: Provides risk management, lending and financing, and physical execution and logistics services across the energy, metals and agricultural sectors globally.
+The division also offers commodity-based index products to institutional investors. - Credit Markets: Operates in the United States and provides asset backed financing solutions for credit originators and credit investors across commercial and residential mortgages, consumer loans, syndicated corporate loans and middle market corporate loans. - Equity Derivatives and Trading: Issues retail derivatives in key locations and provides derivatives products and equity finance solutions to its institutional client base, and conducts risk management and market making activities.
+Generally, the Derivatives and Trading division's activities, which include sales of retail derivatives, trading, equity finance and capital management are in the Banking Group. - Fixed Income & Currencies: Provides currencies and fixed income trading and hedging services to a range of corporate and institutional clients globally. - Futures: Provides a full range of execution, clearing and financing solutions to corporate and institutional clients, providing continuous 24-hour coverage of major markets globally. - Specialised and Asset Finance: Delivers a diverse range of tailored finance solutions globally across a variety of industries and asset classes - Central: Develops various non-division specific, early stage or cross-divisional initiatives as well as housing various CGM-wide services including the COO and CFO teams, legal and other specialist activities.
+The division also encompasses operational risk, focusing on the reduction of operational and other non-financial risks across the business.

-CGM contributed A\$1,822 million to MBL Group's net profit in the 2020 fiscal year and, as at March 31, 2020, had over 1,620 staff located in 17 markets in Australia, the Americas, Europe, Middle East and Asia.
+CGM contributed A\$2,424 million to MBL Group's net profit in the 2021 fiscal year and, as at March 31, 2021, had over 1,945 staff located in 18 markets in Australia, the Americas, Europe, Middle East and Asia.